The Nationalist's Delusion

 While other factors also led to Trump’s victory—the last-minute letter from former FBI Director James Comey, the sexism that rationalized supporting Trump despite his confession of sexual assault, Hillary Clinton’s neglect of the Midwest—had racism been toxic to the American electorate, Trump’s candidacy would not have been viable.

-Nearly a year into his presidency, Trump has reneged or faltered on many of his biggest campaign promises—on renegotiating NAFTA, punishing China, and replacing the Affordable Care Act with something that preserves all of its popular provisions but with none of its drawbacks.
+Nearly a year into his presidency, Trump has reneged or faltered on many of his biggest campaign promises—on renegotiating NAFTA, punishing China, and replacing the Affordable Care Act with something that preserves all its popular provisions but with none of its drawbacks.
 But his commitment to endorsing state violence to remake the country into something resembling an idealized past has not wavered.

 He made a farce of his populist campaign by putting bankers in charge of the economy and industry insiders at the head of the federal agencies established to regulate their businesses.
 But other campaign promises have been more faithfully enacted: his ban on travelers from Muslim-majority countries; the unleashing of immigration-enforcement agencies against anyone in the country illegally regardless of whether he poses a danger; an attempt to cut legal immigration in half; and an abdication of the Justice Department’s constitutional responsibility to protect black Americans from corrupt or abusive police, discriminatory financial practices, and voter suppression.
-In his own stumbling manner, Trump has pursued the race-based agenda that his campaign promised.
+In his own stumbling manner, Trump has pursued the race-based agenda promoted during his campaign.
 As the president continues to pursue a program that places the social and political hegemony of white Christians at its core, his supporters have shown few signs of abandoning him.

-One hundred and thirty-nine years since Reconstruction, and half a century since the civil-rights movement, a majority of white voters backed a candidate who explicitly promised to use the power of the state against people of color and religious minorities, and stood by him as those promises have been among the few to survive the first year of his presidency.
+One hundred thirty-nine years since Reconstruction, and half a century since the tail end of the civil-rights movement, a majority of white voters backed a candidate who explicitly pledged to use the power of the state against people of color and religious minorities, and stood by him as that pledge has been among the few to survive the first year of his presidency.
 Their support was enough to win the White House, and has solidified a return to a politics of white identity that has been one of the most destructive forces in American history.
-This all occurred under the eyes of a disbelieving press and political class, who plunged into fierce denial about how and why this had happened.
+This all occurred before the eyes of a disbelieving press and political class, who plunged into fierce denial about how and why this had happened.
 That is the story of the 2016 election.

 One of the first mentions of Trump in The New York Times was in 1973, as a result of a federal discrimination lawsuit against his buildings over his company’s refusal to rent to black tenants.
 In 1989, he took out a full-page newspaper ad suggesting that the Central Park Five, black and Latino youths accused of the assault and rape of a white jogger, should be put to death.
 They were later exonerated.
 His rise to prominence in Republican politics was first fueled by his embrace of the conspiracy theory that the first black president of the United States was not an American citizen.
 “I have people that have been studying [Obama's birth certificate] and they cannot believe what they're finding,” he said in 2011.
 “If he wasn't born in this country, which is a real possibility ... then he has pulled one of the great cons in the history of politics.”

 Trump began his candidacy with a speech announcing that undocumented immigrants from Mexico were “bringing drugs.
 They’re bringing crime.
 They’re rapists.”
-And “some,” he said, were “good people."
-To keep them out, he proposed to build a wall and humiliate Mexico for its citizens’ transgressions by forcing their government to pay for it.
+And “some,” he said, were “good people.”
+To keep them out, he proposed building a wall and humiliating Mexico for its citizens’ transgressions by forcing their government to pay for it.
 He vowed to ban Muslims from entering the United States.
-Amid heightened attention to fatal police shootings of unarmed black people and a subsequent cry for accountability, Trump decried a “war on police” while telling black Americans they lived in “war zones,” in communities that were in “the worst shape they’ve ever been in,” a remarkable claim to make in a country that once subjected black people to chattel slavery and Jim Crow.
+Amid heightened attention to fatal police shootings of unarmed black people and a subsequent cry for accountability, Trump decried a “war on police” while telling black Americans they lived in “war zones,” in communities that were in “the worst shape they’ve ever been in”—a remarkable claim to make in a country that once subjected black people to chattel slavery and Jim Crow.
 He promised to institute a national “stop and frisk” policy, a police tactic that turns black and Latino Americans into criminal suspects in their own neighborhoods, and which had recently been struck down in his native New York as unconstitutional.

 Trump expanded on this vision in his 2016 Republican National Convention speech, which gestured toward the suffering of nonwhites and painted a dark portrait of an America under assault by people of color through crime, immigration, and competition for jobs.
 Trump promised, “The crime and violence that today afflicts our nation will soon come to an end,” citing “the president’s hometown of Chicago.”
-He warned, “180,000 illegal immigrants with criminal records, ordered deported from our country, are tonight roaming free to threaten peaceful citizens,” and said that Clinton was “calling for a radical 550 percent increase in Syrian refugees on top of existing massive refugee flows coming into our country under President Obama.”
+He warned that “180,000 illegal immigrants with criminal records, ordered deported from our country, are tonight roaming free to threaten peaceful citizens,” and said that Clinton was “calling for a radical 550 percent increase in Syrian refugees on top of existing massive refugee flows coming into our country under President Obama.”

 A bleak vision, but one that any regular Fox News viewer would recognize.